The mighty George Bonnor: the biggest hitter in Australian cricket

 “As he sang on and forgot all about the time, he was surprised to see that the sky had suddenly become black,” wrote one friend, recalling a Bonnor tale.
 “Fearful of being caught in one of those terrible Orange thunderstorms ‘Bon’ jumped up in alarm, only to discover what he had imagined were black and threatening rain clouds were millions upon millions of birds who had darkened the sky for miles round as they hovered in the air listening spellbound to the sweet songster below.”

-On another occasion, during an argument over who was the fastest bowler that ever lived, Bonner declared that he bowled at least five yards faster than the legendary Australian quick, Fred ‘The Demon Bowler’ Spofforth, whose name had been put forth.
+On another occasion, during an argument over who was the fastest bowler that ever lived, Bonnor declared that he bowled at least five yards faster than the legendary Australian quick, Fred ‘The Demon Bowler’ Spofforth, whose name had been put forth.

 “And so great was my pace that in a match at Orange after sending down one of my fastest deliveries, which I knew would be snicked in the slips, as I bowled for it, I ran down the pitch, chased the ball after it had been played, and caught it at deep slip.